Ethical labour standard

 - We will include a briefing on worker exploitation in our staff induction.

-- We will run an anonymous labour exploitation questionnaire in different languages for our whole workforce
+- We will run an anonymous labour exploitation questionnaire for our whole workforce

 - We will distribute leaflets on labour exploitation in multiple languages to all staff.